studiographene/terraform-aws-cloudfront-s3-cdn/README_VERSION.md

 > Fix

-aws_s3_bucket_accelerate_configuration API error if accelearation is not enabled on bucket creation.
+aws_s3_bucket_accelerate_configuration API error if acceleration is not enabled on bucket creation.
 Acceleration enabling or disabling changed to resource condition instead of the `aws_s3_bucket_accelerate_configuration` status condtion

 #### Why: